Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-validator-payout.md

 For the following example, assume you have 18 AXC to stake.
 For simplicity's sake, we will ignore nominators.
 Running a single validator, as in the example above, would net you 2 AXC in this era.

-Note that while AXC is used as an example, this same formula would apply to LUNAR when running a validator on AXIALunar.
+Note that while AXC is used as an example.
 ```
 Validator Set Size (v): 4
 Validator 1 Stake (v1): 18 AXC <- Your validator